Skip to main content

 Safe digital experiences refer to actions taken to protect children from harmful and illegal online content, conduct, contact, and risks as young consumers and to improve their well-being online through a safe, age-appropriate digital environment created in a way that respects children’s best interests.

-Responses to EU laws
+Implementing EU laws

 • The Ministry of Digital Affairs coordinates implementation.
 Legal solutions to implement the Digital Services Act (DSA) are currently undergoing public consultations.
 The draft act is under preparation.
 Pursuant to the Objectives published by the Ministry, the Office of Electronic Communications (Urząd Komunikacji Elektronicznej), the telecommunications and post regulator, will be appointed as the Digital Services Coordinator.

-Addressing harmful online content
+Harmful online content

-• Children may make a complaint to Dyżurnet.pl hotline to report, among other things, CSAM, as well as pornography or otherwise illegal content according to the Penal Code - with the aim of removing such content from the internet.
+• Children may make a complaint to Dyżurnet.pl hotline to report, among other things, CSAM, as well as pornography or otherwise illegal content according to the Penal Code, with the aim of removing such content from the internet.

-Addressing harmful online conduct
+Harmful online conduct

 • National/regional laws, regulations or policies are in place to protect children and young people from intimate image abuse or 'the non-consensual sharing of intimate images'.
 Regulations of the Penal Code cover the issue, and these offences can be investigated by the national law.
 All citizens can use Art.
 14 section 1 of the Act on the Provision of Services by Electronic Means (Dz.U. z 2002 r., nr 144, poz.1204 z późn. zm.).
 The responsibility of an intermediary (for example, websites publishing texts) begins when the user informs him about the unlawful nature of the published data.